sergueik/remote_browser_logs/README.md

 ### Usage

-The driver is set with a intance of `LoggingPreferences` in `DesiredCapabilities`:
+The driver instance is created with a instance of specific `LoggingPreferences` class in `DesiredCapabilities`:

 ```java
 DesiredCapabilities capabilities;